Pure Holocaust: Critical reception

 Marc van der Pol of Allmusic approved: "On Pure Holocaust, dark, technically advanced, powerful, and challenging riffs propel the songs forward through a myriad of blasting drumbeats.
 Yet surprisingly, the album also conveys a gentler ambience in sections, without the use of a trite "gothic" aesthetic.
 The ambiguous emotional quality, unique style, and heart-pumping rhythms are all reasons to purchase this."

 In a Black Metal History retrospective, Atanamar Sunyata wrote: "Every aspect of Immortal's game is accelerated on Pure Holocaust.
 Demonaz unleashes distinctive riffs with uncanny rapidity, tremolo picking at inhuman speeds.
 Guitars and drums appear to be locked in a race to the icy death, constantly challenging each other for dominance.
 The album indicates a deep desire to up the black metal ante, bringing an increased focus on speed and brutality without completely breaking the mold Quorthon had so expertly cast."

+Track listing

+All music by Abbath; tracks 1 to 4 co-written with Demonaz.
+All lyrics by Demonaz.